IzzatFirdaus/motac-irms/README.md

 ## Overview

-**MOTAC Integrated Resource Management System (MOTAC IRMS)** is a Laravel-based web application designed to centralize, automate, and streamline resource management processes for the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia:
+**MOTAC Integrated Resource Management System (MOTAC IRMS)** is a Laravel-based web application designed to centralize, automate, and streamline key operational processes for the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia.

-- **Email/User ID Provisioning**
+Version 4.0 focuses on two core modules:
 - **ICT Equipment Loan Management**
+- **Helpdesk & ICT Support Management**

 MOTAC IRMS provides robust business rules, unified workflows, and a modern user experience to enhance efficiency, security, and accountability.